UNLOCK YOUR CHILD'S

 Takeaway: It is crucial to validate the idea and technology behind a startup, as failure to do so can result in a fate similar to that of Holmes and Theranos.

 From Shark Tank and Billions to Mad Men and Suits, there are plenty of stories of resiliency, perseverance, and success to learn from.
 By watching and studying these programs, young business owners can learn about tactics, attitudes, and procedures that lead to success.
-So grab some popcorn and settle in for a marathon of these must-see shows, and get ready to be motivated to take on the world of business with renewed enthusiasm and resolve.
+So grab some popcorn, settle in for a marathon of these must-see shows, and get ready to be motivated to take on the world of business with renewed enthusiasm and resolve.

 Moonpreneur understands the needs and demands this rapidly changing technological world is bringing with it for our kids.
 Thus, we are on a mission to educate and ignite the flames of entrepreneurship through our holistically created online STEM programs, which will help kids master the futuristic sciences such as Robotics, Game Development, App Development, Advanced Math, and much more!!